sagarkanake/PhotoUploader/README.md

 ## Prerequisites :
   * Make sure you have all concepts cleared in python language .
   * The deep knowledge about the Django Frameweork espesicially models and views
   * The Django messages framework .
+  * The django rest framework .

 # Logic